-How to Rid Your Garden of Cabbage Worms
+How to Get Rid of Cabbage Worms

 When you were planting your butterfly garden, you added some parsley for those pretty little cabbage white butterflies, didn't you?
 If you are growing any kind of brassicas such as cabbage, cauliflower, broccoli, kale or kohlrabi, you might want to rethink inviting them into your yard.
 They lay their eggs on not just your parsley but also your brassicas and the resulting caterpillars, or cabbage worms, dine on their foliage and, in the case of broccoli and cauliflower, bore inside the heads that you are looking forward to eating.

 Cabbage worms are actually three different species of butterfly and moths.
 The little cabbage white butterflies are actually imports from Europe.
 They weren’t seen in North America until 1860 and since then have become established in Canada and the United States.
 These produce the bright green with faint yellow stripes caterpillars that you see on all cole crops.

 The caterpillars that move like inchworms are called cabbage loopers and are produced by darkly mottled night-flying moths.
 They move like inchworms because they have no legs in the mid-sections and so they must first move the legs on their front end and then catch up their rear sections forcing their middles to rise up like an inchworm.

 The third kind of cabbage worm is the larvae of Diamond Back moths.
 They are tiny green caterpillars that are less than half an inch long and prefer dining on turnips and mustard greens.

 All three butterflies and moths can lay hundreds of eggs in their short lifetimes.
 Diamond back larvae are not usually seen until later in the season in northern gardens because they cannot overwinter in the soil like the others.
 Instead, the moths are blown north in the spring and start their reproductive lives later.